rychardbarros/7DaysOfCode/README.md

    * Enqueue (queue, i.e., add to the end of the queue);
    * Dequeue (unqueue, i.e., remove the first element from the queue).

+The challenge for the day is to implement a simple queue to manage orders for a restaurant.
+Each order can be represented by a string with the name of the dish and the table at which it was made.
+The system should allow you to add new orders to the queue, remove orders that have already been delivered and list all orders in the order they were placed.

 # Day 5